Seven police officers suspended after video shows hood placed on head of Black man who later died

 Prude then started rolling on the ground, begging the officers to remove the hood.
 The officers surrounded him, and one placed his hands on Prude’s head and another his knee on Prude’s back to hold him down.

-After about a minute, the video shows Prude whimpering and babbling softly.
+After about a minute, the video showed Prude whimpering and babbling softly.
 “Stop spitting,” the officer holding down Prude’s head can be heard saying.

 One angle in the video shows what appears to be an officer putting all his weight on Prude’s head.
 The officer’s legs are splayed behind him as he balances on the tops of his feet, similar to a plank position, putting all his weight into his arms.

-Prude soon goes quiet and paramedics arrive.
-The officers then remove the handcuffs and the hood, and a medic performs CPR.
-Eleven minutes after the officers first encountered Prude, he is taken to a hospital unresponsive, the Democrat and Chronicle reported.
+Prude soon went quiet and paramedics arrived.
+The officers removed the handcuffs and the hood, and a medic performed CPR.
+Eleven minutes after the officers first encountered Prude, he was taken to a hospital unresponsive, the Democrat and Chronicle reported.

 “To see that video, and see my father in a state of helplessness — where he complying and wasn’t giving anybody a hard time and was in need of help — it’s devastating,” Tashyra Prude said.